ExtensityAI/symbolicai/README.md

 <img src="https://raw.githubusercontent.com/Xpitfire/botdynamics/main/assets/images/img3.png" width="450px">

-Similar to word2vec we intend to preform contextualized operations on different symbols, however, instead of operating in the vector space, we operate in the natural language space.
+Similar to word2vec we intend to perform contextualized operations on different symbols, however, instead of operating in the vector space, we operate in the natural language space.
 This gives us the ability to perform arithmetics on words, sentences, paragraphs, etc. and verify the results in a human readable format.

 The following examples shows how to evaluate such an expression via a string representation: